mabur/mang_lang/readme.md

 * **map**: Given input `{list, f}` return a list where the function f has been applied to each item.
 * **filter**: Given input `{list, predicate}` return a list of all items for which the predicate is true.
+* **enumerate**: Given a list return a new list where each element is a dictionary `{item, index}` containing the items from the original list together with the corresponding index.
 * **reverse**: flip the order of a list.
 * **split**: Given input `{list,separator}` split the list at the separators and return a list of sub lists.
 * **get_index**: Given input `{list,index}` return the item at given index.